Meta Onsite Interview Loop: What Each Round Is Really Testing

 E5 candidates get one design round.
 E6 gets two.
 The format depends on your role and team, and the distinction matters.

-System Design focuses on distributed systems at Meta's scale: feed ranking infrastructure, notification pipelines, messaging architecture, real-time data systems.
+The System Design version focuses on distributed systems at Meta's scale: feed ranking infrastructure, notification pipelines, messaging architecture, real-time data systems.
 You are expected to reason about fan-out strategies, caching layers, consistency tradeoffs, and what happens at billions of users.
 Interviewers here have built production systems handling hundreds of thousands of writes per second.
 Vague handwaving about "using Kafka" will not satisfy them.

-Product Architecture focuses on how a product evolves as requirements change.
+The Product Architecture version focuses on how a product evolves as requirements change.
 API design, client-server interaction, schema decisions, maintainability.
 Think "design the data model and API for a marketplace listing feature" rather than "design the Kafka pipeline for 500K writes per second."
 The bar is still high, but the lens is different.

 See System Design Interview: What to Expect, How It's Scored, and How to Stand Out for a longer treatment of how to run the 45-minute clock.